aceliwang/potatopsych/Practice - PsychScene Videos.md

 ## MEQ 20

 42-year-old married Indonesian woman, lives with husband and their 3-year-old child.
-She presented following an overdose of 10 tablets of 10mg amitriptyline.
+She presented following an overdose of 10 tablets of 10 mg amitriptyline.
 She felt hopeless that her physical health will not return to normal functioning.
 When you saw her, she was adamant that she was no longer suicidal.
-She feels depressed, tired, lethargic, predominantly somatically focussed and not able to work as a tutor at university.
+She feels depressed, tired, lethargic, predominantly somatically focused and not able to work as a tutor at university.
 Her husband is not happy that she is not doing any work or looking after her son and this has caused conflict in their relationship.
 You see her in post overdose clinic.
 Husband tells you that he is not happy for her to be followed up by a psychiatrist.

-### MEQ 20.1 List and explain the possible causes of stigma in this situation
+### MEQ 20.1 List and explain the possible causes of stigma in this situation.
+(6 marks)

+> Structure:
+> - Husband-related, patient-related, system-related, illness-related
+> - Cultural differences in understanding
+> - Lack of knowledge

+- Husband-related
+  - Lack of understanding of mental illness
+  - Preference for herbal and traditional remedies.
+Does not subscribe to Western models of care
+  - Potential patriarchial structures with
+- Patient-related
+- System-related
+  - Stigma being associated with mental health services.
+The husband may not want to be associated with psychotic or patients dealing with addiction
+- Illness-related
+  - Mental illness considered sign of weakness in coping
+  - Denial of mental illness: belief that patient is utilising
+  - Cultural understandings of supernatural causes underlying mental illness

 ### MEQ 20.2 The GP has thoroughly examined and completed investigations, and there is no identifiable cause to explain her somatic symptoms; GP thinks she is depressed.
 List and explain the possible differential diagnoses.

+> Structure: organic, substance-induced, psychotic, affective, neurotic, personality

+- Organic
+  - Anaemia

 ### MEQ 20.3 The patient agreed to engage with psychological services.
 Unfortunately, she only attended 2 sessions and then disengaged.
 Your consultant asks you what are the things you will want to do before closing her case.

 ### MEQ 20.4 List and justify the issues that you would discuss with your supervisor (regarding the factors impacting upon psychotherapy).
+(10 marks)